Banza0010/todolist_test/test/test_plan.md

 We will be adopting an Agile testing approach for this project, as it also incorporates an incremental approach which will basically see us test out functionality as it is been developed with the ability to deploy tested functionality for UAT while other features are still pending as to shorten the feedback cycle.
 This approach will  also allow us a quick feedback loop to having bugs and issues resolved while the application is being built out.

+Testing will include front end end to end system tests and backend/API tests

 ### Suspension Criteria and Resumption Requirements